srid/srid/content/unfree.md

 path:./*
 ```

-For the obverse, where these instinctual legacies play no part, see [[free]].
+For the obverse, where this instinctual-cum-tribalistic circlejerk plays no part, see [[free]].